yamilvindas/LQ-KNN_DataAnnotation/src/README.md

 * **projection_metrics.py**: Implements some projection metrics such as *local quality*, *quality from Lueks et al. (2011)*, *trustworthiness*, *continuity* and *LCMC*. **WARNING**: Some of the metrics can take some time to be computed.
 * **tsne_grid_search.py**: Does a grid search over some pre-defined hyper-parameters to obtain different t-SNE projections. **WARNING**: the execution of this code can be take a considerable amount of time (a couple of hours).
 If you want to reduce the execution time, you can modify the grid search parameters inside the code.

-More details about the different arguments of each code can be found inside the codes.
+More details about the different arguments of each code and the generated files can be found inside the codes.